 What are you most proud of about your AIMMS project?

 We are proud to see that AIMMS is delivering results that directly resonate with our objectives, like bringing down our cost of production.
-But I am also proud of the fact that we’re working on a project that has the potential to transform our way of working.
+But I am also proud of the fact that this project that has the potential to transform our way of working at Tata Steel.